krkarthik02/Kerala-IoT-Challenge/README.md

 https://user-images.githubusercontent.com/95871421/147329783-90be3bc1-2cd2-4796-9400-e73f9af32535.mp4

-# Experiment 4 -Button Controlled LED
+# Experiment 4 - Button Controlled LED
 An experiment to light an LED using a Push Button.

 ## Components
 * Arduino Uno
 * Breadboard